 “I don’t particularly like the toothbrushes that go on your finger.
-I find that they’re not as effective and it’s putting your finger in their mouths, which is a danger,” Dr. Huffman said.
+I find that they’re not as effective and it’s putting your finger in their mouths, which is a danger,” says Dr. Huffman.
 Instead, she recommends specialty dog and cat toothbrushes, or a human brush with soft bristles.

 As with any training process, it’s important to reward your pet for good behaviour.

-“Some pets enjoy affection or rewards and praise, and other pets want the food reward,” she said.
-“There are ways to make them get used to it, and I think people, if they try, they can actually find their pet starts to like it.”
+“Some pets enjoy affection or rewards and praise, and other pets want the food reward,” she says.
+“There are ways to make them get used to it, and I think if people try, they can actually find their pet starts to like it.”

 Dr. Huffman advocates for prevention, which includes regular dental checkups.
 Being proactive about dental health can help save your pet from unnecessary pain and more serious complications.